bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 Our team faced the formidable **challenge of integrating various healthcare devices with distinct Software Development Kits (SDKs) into a cohesive system**.
 With our Android team's expertise, we successfully harmonized these disparate SDKs into a unified system.

-Furthermore, another compelling challenge involved d**eveloping an algorithm capable of rapidly detecting whether a patient's vital signs signal an urgent requirement for assistance**.
+Furthermore, another compelling challenge involved **developing an algorithm capable of rapidly detecting whether a patient's vital signs signal an urgent requirement for assistance**.
 Our team devised a solution that facilitates data transmission to the doctor, **triggering an alarm in the event the patient’s medical condition escalates to a life-threatening state**.

 <AnchorLink href='#contactForm' text='let’s talk about your project'/>

 <TitleWithIcon sectionTitle="result of the collaboration: unlocking digital health for 1000+ health and care organizations " titleIcon="/images/icon_result_svg.svg" titleIconAlt="result of the collaboration: unlocking digital health for 1000+ health and care organizations " />

 Our client has become an **approved NHS supplier of remote monitoring services and an ISO 27001 accredited company**.
-Its products are **used by over 1,000 health & care organization customers with dozens of thousands active patients on the system**.
+The company sets a direction for digital healthcare transformation in the UK.
 We are proud to have been a part of this advancement in health technology and are confident that this product will positively impact the lives of hundreds of thousands of people.